KasselLabs/editor/README.md

       ],
     },
   },
+  detectScenes: true, // Enable scene detection (will lead to a loading at the beginning of the video)
   crop: {
     aspectRatio: 9 / 16, // Aspect ratio in which the video will be cropped (Defaults to 9 / 16)
     scenes: [ // Each scene should be placed as an element here